 Switzerland – 23

 The number of signings of our members continues to grow every week and every season we break the record set the previous season.
-Check out our recent signings list to see which current members signed and where.

 We continue to expand within each of the countries listed above as well as into new markets.
 Countries which we expect to see more importing from in the near future are New Zealand, Canada, Japan and China.
 We also have initiatives in place to increasing importing in the Netherlands, Italy, South Africa, United Kingdom, Croatia, Bulgaria and Poland.